yaswanth2802/Titanic/README.md

 # Titanic

-score of thge model is 0.79425
+score of the model is 0.79425